myENA/aardvark/README.md

 In our environment we want the containers weave address to be seen by other services on the network.
 In other words, we do not want the container to NAT through the host.
 The current `weave expose` functionality automatically adds `MASQUERADE` rules to the system.
-We work-around this with the following script.
+We work-around this with the following script at `/usr/local/sbin/weave-export.sh` ...

 ```bash
 #!/usr/bin/env bash